Consultation update

 Many new business owners encounter a complex web of approvals and administrative processes when trying to start trading.
 At present, multiple applications for permits, licences and approvals are often required.
 These include areas such as planning, signage, building, environmental health, and business registration.
 These approvals are managed by Federal, State and local government authorities, with different forms, timelines, and systems.
 This complexity can create confusion, delays, and significant costs.

-- Cut unnecessary red tape and duplication between levels of government.
+- cutting unnecessary red tape and duplication between levels of government

-- Accelerate job creation and local economic activity.
+- accelerating job creation and local economic activity

-- Strengthen Tasmania’s reputation as a state that supports innovation and enterprise.
+- strengthening Tasmania’s reputation as a state that supports innovation and enterprise.

 Consultation

-The Tasmanian Government wants your feedback to ensure this initiative reflects the needs and realities of business founders, councils, other regulators, and the broader community.
+The Tasmanian Government sought feedback to understand the benefits, risks and issues associated with the initiative, and to ensure the needs and realities of business founders, councils, regulators and the broader community are considered as planning progresses.

 Tasmanian Government Submission Policy